antvis/G6/docs/manual/middle/elements/nodes/circle.en.md

   width: 800,
   height: 600,
   defaultNode: {
-    // shape: 'circle',  // The shape has been assigned in the data, we do not have to define it any more
+    // type: 'circle',  // The type has been assigned in the data, we do not have to define it any more
     style: {
     	fill: '#bae637',
       stroke: '#eaff8f',